wizardsardine/liana/README.md

 ```
 lianad --conf /path/to/your/conf.toml
 ```
 #### The script descriptor

 **MAKE SURE TO BACK UP YOUR DESCRIPTOR**

-In Bitcoin, the conditions for spending a certain amount of coins are expressed using a [Script](https://en.bitcoin.it/wiki/Script).
+In Bitcoin, the conditions for spending a certain amount of coins are expressed using [Script](https://en.bitcoin.it/wiki/Script).
 In order to be able to recover your coins, you need to back up both:
 - The Script template, in the form of a standard [Output Script Descriptor](https://github.com/bitcoin/bips/blob/master/bip-0380.mediawiki)
-- The private key corresponding to the public key used in the Script
+- The private key(s) corresponding to the public key(s) used in the Script

 By so doing, any software that understands the Output Script Descriptor standard will be able to retrieve your coins.
-By using your private key you would then be able to sign a transaction spending them.
+By using your private key(s) you would then be able to sign a transaction spending them.

 But **without the descriptor you won't be able to recover from your backup**.
 Note however it is simpler to have redundancy for your descriptor backup.
-A thief getting access to it will be able to learn your balance (and transaction history), but **will not be able to steal your funds**.
+A thief getting access to it would be able to learn your balance (and transaction history), but **would not be able to steal your funds**.
-Therefore you may afford a greater number of backups of your descriptor(s) and using less secure mediums than for storing your private key.
+Therefore you may afford a greater number of backups of your descriptor(s) and using less secure mediums than for storing your private key(s).

 ### Using a wallet

 You can use Liana just like a regular wallet.
 Just be aware that if you are using a relative timelock (the only type of timelocks supported for now), time starts ticking when you receive a payment.
-That is if you want the recovery path to never be available, all coins must be spent at least once every `N` blocks.
+That is if you want the recovery path to never be available, each coin must be spent at least once every `N` blocks.
 (With `N` the configured value of the timelock.)

-For now, only the Ledger and Specter DIY signing devices are supported.
+For now, only the Ledger and Specter DIY signing devices are supported, as Miniscript compatibility of the signer is a must.
+We expect more signing devices to implement Miniscript capability.
 We may add the possibility to use Liana as a "hot" wallet in the future (i.e. with a private key directly on the laptop).

 If you are using the GUI, it should be intuitive what menu to use depending on your intention.
 If it is not, bug report are very welcome so [feel free to report it](https://github.com/revault/liana/issues)! :)